 The important thing to know is that having PCOS does NOT mean you can’t get pregnant.

 Since PCOS heavily revolves around hormones, doctors tend to start infertility workup as soon as one is ready to start trying to become pregnant.
 And the good news is, food and nutrition also play a huge role in boosting fertility, by improving the metabolic and reproductive factors that contribute to ovulation and egg development.
 And when we’re talking about food and nutrition for a PCOS diet, it is more than just about losing weight.
-In fact, there is no one size fits all solution that works for everyone struggling with PCOS.
-This post is to help you discover what your options are to create a PCOS diet for fertility that is individually tailored, and most importantly, one that works for you.
+There is no one-size-fits-all solution that works for everyone struggling with PCOS.
+This post aims to help you explore and create a tailored PCOS diet for fertility that works effectively for you.

 What is the PCOS diet for fertility?